jasminedogu/jasminedogu/README.md

 My name is Jasmine Dogu, and I’m a rising fourth year at the University of Virginia.
 This Summer, I will be starting at Deloitte as a Cyber Risk Analyst in the Arlington, VA office.
 Throughout my academic journey, I’ve discovered a deep passion for Computer Science and Statistics, which has led me to get involved with Data Science.
 I’m specifically interested in Machine Learning, Data Mining, and Data Visualization; I’m excited to get the opportunity to apply these interests into various fields.
 I believe that my perpetuous success stems from my commitment to always ask questions and dedication to incessantly pursue new challenges.

-On a personal note, I am a Turkish-American and love to cook, take spin classes, and volunteer with children in STEM.
+On a personal note, I am a Turkish-American and love to cook and volunteer with children in STEM.
 Through my initiative, Women of Forge, I created a community for like-minded women to build their network, acquire leadership positions, and gain confidence in the workplace.
 I always love talking/collaborating with others, so please feel free to reach out!